micahgodbolt/design-system-workshop/_instructions/step-1.md

 ## Create TodoCount

 1. What are filters?
+2. Controlled props and v-bind: vs :
+3. Event handlers v-on: vs @

 ## Homework!

 1. Create an Info component to replace the `<footer class="info">`
 2. Bonus!
 Create a Link component and import that into the Info component
+  - Hint: You'll need to v-bind or ':' the `href`